EGARO PHOTO FESTIVAL

 Egaro Photo Festival under the aegis of the Boinari Foundation launched "Out in the Sun" - an archival program aiming to build a visual narrative of Tripura.
 "Out in the Sun" aspires to capture the complexities of the region's frontier zone dynamics, including its ever-changing demographics.
 Historical events will be interwoven with snippets of everyday lives, showcasing both the indigenous communities and those who have migrated to Tripura over time.

-In the proposed project, the foundation intends to build a robust archive by collecting photographs, artefacts, memorabilia and personal and communal stories.
-By bypassing the traditional museum model, they intend to democratize access by establishing an online archive accessible to a global audience.
-Additionally, curated public exhibitions will be planned to bring the archive to the local communities within Tripura.
+In this project, the foundation aimed to build a robust archive by collecting photographs, artefacts, memorabilia and personal and communal stories.
+By bypassing the traditional museum model, they intended to democratize access by establishing an online archive accessible to a global audience.
 Combining online and offline access points, "Out in the Sun" aims to dismantle barriers and create a truly inclusive archive.

 Boinari Foundation